Poor Sleep and Weight Gain Relationship

 Ok, so I just need more leptin?

-Not exactly, much like insulin resistance, there is a metabolic disorder associated with what is now titled as ‘Leptin Resistance’ and this is where, even with high levels of leptin available in the body – the tissues are no longer receptive to it, receptors are not recognising this peptide hormone any longer or at the very least in minimum amounts.
+Not exactly.
+Much like insulin resistance, there is a metabolic disorder associated with what is now titled as ‘Leptin Resistance’ and this is where, even with high levels of leptin available in the body – the tissues are no longer receptive to it, receptors are not recognizing this peptide hormone any longer or at the very least in minimum amounts.

 - High levels of Leptin.